MBCProject/mbc-markdown/yfaq/README.md

 A single malware behavior should map to a single MBC behavior.
 If this is not the case, the the behavior should be considered to see whether it can be broken into smaller components that lead to one-to-one mappings.

 For example, a [GotBotKR](https://github.com/MBCProject/mbc-markdown/blob/master/xample-malware/gotbotkr.md) report reads, "The malware installs two instances of itself on the system.
 The second instance (watchdog) monitors whether the first instance is still active and reinstalls it if it has been removed from the system" [[2]](#2).
-Initially, this might be considered a single behavior, but it can be broken into three MBC behaviors:
+Initially, this might be considered a single behavior, but it should be broken apart and mapped into three MBC behaviors:

 * [Persistence: Redundant Access](https://github.com/MBCProject/mbc-markdown/blob/master/defense-evasion/redundant-access.md) ("installs two instances of itself")